 When they discover the center of the universe, a lot of people will be disappointed to discover they are not it. — Bernard Bailey

-BPDs may or may not share similarities with those suffering from attention-deficit disorders, but they certainly believe that not enough people are paying attention to their needs for emotional support and validation.
-Most BPDs were not paid enough attention to in childhood, so they will try to compensate for this lack of developmental stimulation with others in adulthood.
-In fact, this is why BPDs are seen as self-absorbed and universally impatient.
-BPDs are on a subconscious mission to course correct for childhood deprivation, and they expect others to be compliant and sympathetic to their need for reclaiming recognition.
+BPDs share many similarities with those suffering from attention-deficit disorders, but they primarily feel that not enough people are paying attention to their needs for support and validation.
+Most BPDs were not paid enough attention to in childhood, so they will try to over-compensate for this lack of developmental stimulation in adulthood.
+In fact, this is why BPDs are seen by others as self-absorbed and universally impatient.
+BPDs are on a subconscious mission to course correct for childhood deprivation, and they expect loved ones to be compliant and sympathetic to their need for reclaiming recognition.
 “People with BPD often derive their sense of worth from how much other people are serving them,” says psychologist Daniel S. Lobel.
 Harboring enormous levels of self-doubt, BPDs experience a sort of “prosopagnosia of the soul” (identity diffusion) and rely on others to stabilize their fragile sense of self-worth.
 Otto Kernberg, a psychiatrist who pioneered a new understanding of Borderline Personality Disorder, believed that pervasive feelings of loneliness and the need to belong to something were the driving forces behind all of the other behaviors associated with BPD.
-For the BPD, other people serve as props to help them achieve stability while quenching their thirst for propinquity.
+For the BPD, other people unwittingly serve as props to help them achieve emotional stability while quenching their thirst for propinquity.
 Therapists learn that successful therapy requires patient engagement by developing a strong therapeutic alliance, but too much obsequious interaction with BPDs will create an avalanche of starry-eyed expectations.
 The Borderline is an equal-opportunity seeker whenever emotional propitiation is on tap.
-Compliance with the fanciful expectations of the BPD is expected, but expect the BPD to avoid complying to the rules and expectations of others.
+Compliance with the fanciful expectations of the BPD is expected, but don’t expect the BPD to comply to the rules and expectations of others.
 Over time, trying to successfully manage such clinical complexity will become overwhelming for the therapist (this is a telltale sign that someone could be hitting home runs in the Cluster B ballpark).
-BPDs often expect therapists to be available on demand to soothe their feelings of desolation and anxiety.
+BPDs often assume that their therapist should be available on demand to soothe their feelings of desolation and anxiety.
 The BPD’s hypersensitivity to criticism and mistrust of others can also make therapy exceptionally challenging without triggering their inferiority/superiority complex.
-Therapists who don’t suspect BPD psychopathology will eventually be caught by surprise, like an off-duty police officer during happy hour, whenever they say or do something “wrong.”
+BPD’s are generally thought of as covert narcissists (aka “failed” or “shy” narcissists) who can easily convert others into seeing things as they see it.
+Therapists who don’t suspect BPD psychopathology will eventually be caught by surprise (like an off-duty police officer during happy hour) whenever they say or do something “wrong.”

 It is the fool who thinks he cannot be fooled. — Joey Skaggs